juancruzperalta/darkType/README.md

 -**06-09-2024**
-Initial implemented is a user registration and login. -**10-09-2024** Project upload and connect with DB -**17-09-2024** Added game timer and end-game statistics.
+Initial implemented is a user registration and login. -**10-09-2024** Project upload and connect with DB -**17-09-2024** Added game timer and end-game statistics. -**18-09-2024** Add Design UI/UX.

 ## Upcoming

-- Desing, UI/UX.
 - Database integration for game statistics.
 - Leaderboard.